Donate and Volunteer

 Some popular Activity Nights include baking, arts and crafts, tie dying, group games, board games and yoga too.

-Lunches at the shelter are a great way for groups up to six to prepare and serve food to the teens staying with us.
+Lunches and dinners at the shelter are a great way for groups up to six to prepare and serve food to the young people we serve.

 Groups up to six often prepare a fun dinner like taco night or make your own pizza.